geb0598/subprocess/README.md

 ## Requirements

 - C++17 or later
-- A POSIX-compliant operating system (Linux)
+- A POSIX-compliant operating system (e.g., Linux, WSL2 on windows)
 - CMake for building the project